ChilliCream/hotchocolate-docs/docs/stitching.md

   })
 ```

-No with all of this in place we our schema now looks like the following:
+Now with all of this in place our schema looks like the following:

 ```graphql
 type Query {